TheArjunAgarwal/haskell2025/chapters-typ/ch08_precomp-datatypes.typ

 The idea here is that a binary tree has 2 types of relations between elements, that of a left child, and that of a right child.
 And we use those to capture the 2 types of relations in trees which are: Being the _first_ child, being the _next_ sibling.
 In fact, one can get to each element of a tree from the root by these 2 operations.

-So given a tree, we construct its corresponding binary tree as follows:
+So given a tree, we construct it's corresponding binary tree as follows:
 + We set the root as also the root of the binary tree.
 + If the node we are looking at in the tree is a leaf and does not have siblings to the right of it, we are done with the node.
-+ If the node we are looking at is not a left, let `(x:xs)` be the list of children.
++ If the node we are looking at is not a leaf, let `(x:xs)` be the list of children.
 Then we make an edge from the current node to `x` and we connect `x` to the next element in the list.
-That to the one after it and so on.
+And that one to the one after it and so on.
 + We repeat the previous 2 steps with all new vertices added in step 3 until there are no new nodes left to add.

 As an example: